HTW-Berlin-KI-Werkstatt/modules/basic_definitions/basic_definitions.md

 - **Unsupervised Learning:** The algorithm is given data without provided labels.
 The model needs to infer the tasks from the data structure alone.
 Unsupervised learning is often used in a early phase to detect interesting aspects of the data or help the annotation process.
 - **Reinforcement Learning:** The algorithm learns by interacting with its environment and receiving rewards for performing actions that lead to positive outcomes.

+In our lecture, we will mainly focus on supervised learning, since this has resulted in all the amazing applications we have seen in the last years.
+It is also the method of choice, once you have suitable training data acquired (which is already 90% of the job).
+Unsupervised learning techniques can be used for clustering your data and exploring datasets - an important step before annotation and labeling.
+Reinforcement learning is especially important for robotics for e.g. learning action plans for controlling the robot based on current and past observation.
+This field would require a whole lecture module itself to allow for a deep dive.

 Exercise: What are applications you know that involve machine learning?
 What kind of training data might it need?
 {: .notice--info}